Washington Bucket List: 26 Things to do in Washington State

 Mount Spokane Ski & Snowboard Park

-Located in the northeast of Spokane, Mount Spokane Ski & Snowboard Park is a ski resort known for outdoor activities like skiing and snowboarding.
+Located northeast of Spokane, Mount Spokane Ski & Snowboard Park is a ski resort known for outdoor activities like skiing and snowboarding.

 There are chairlifts at the base that take skiers and snowboarders to the top.

-I highly recommend visiting the historic Vista House that serves scrumptious foods and tasty drinks.
+I highly recommend visiting the historic Vista House, which serves scrumptious foods and tasty drinks.

 Spokane Falls & Spokane River

-Head over to the Monroe Street Bridge to get the best views and capture some beautiful Instagram pictures.
+Head to the Monroe Street Bridge to get the best views and capture beautiful social media pictures.

 Perry District